tpaschalis/tpaschalis.github.io/_posts/2020-01-29-estimating-story-points.markdown

 Whether you start working with an Agile squad, your company forces you to use Atlassian products, or you're looking for better ways to estimate software-related tasks, you'll probably hear about *Story Points*.
 Since this blog is all over the place, why not give my 2c?

-We can all agree that estimation is *hard*; that's why Agile teams use this abstract metric to represent the effort required to complete an objective (either you call it user-story, feature, task or whatever).
+We can all agree that estimation is *hard*; that's why Agile teams use Story Points as an abstract metric that represents the effort required to complete an objective (either you call it user-story, feature, task or whatever).
 The exact measure is not important, and cannot be used to compare performance between teams or be translated into man-hours, weeks or sprints.

 The idea is that you use *Story Points* to score a task, using a simple formula
-> Story Points
+> SP
 > \=
 > Amount of Work +
 > Complexity of Work +
 > Risk or Uncertainty

-In many cases, the Fibonacci sequence is used to provide these scores since it's a good way to grasp changes in magnitudes; smaller tasks can be better understood and broken up, while larger tasks are usually more vague and should be broken down to more, smaller ones.
+In many cases, the Fibonacci sequence is used to provide these scores since it's a good way to grasp changes in magnitudes; smaller tasks can be easier to understand and handle, while larger tasks are usually more vague and should be broken down to more, smaller ones.
 That means that a task can have a score of 1, 2, 3, 5, 8, 13, 21, 34, 55, or ∞ (cannot be scored).

 I've seen this work wonderfully in a team setting; following this mindset when estimating a task, has helped both me personally and the whole team to understand different factors that can speed up or delay a piece of work.